 Cut gouda into cubes, then toss in a small bowl with cornstarch.

 Smash the garlic cloves and rub inside of heavy saucepan; then discard the garlic.

 Put saucepan on the stovetop over medium heat and add the white wine, scraping with a wooden spoon to dissolve the garlic residue.
-Toss the Gouda cubes in a small bowl with cornstarch, add the cheese to the saucepan and melt; stir to prevent scorching.
+Add the cheese to the saucepan and melt; stir to prevent scorching.
 When melted, add the tomato, basil, Kirsch or Sherry, nutmeg and Tabasco.
 Adjust seasoning to taste and serve with crostini.

 Slice sourdough baguette into ¼-inch slices.
-Melt butter, granulated garlic and herbs, then brush or drizzle on the bread slices.
+Melt butter, stir in granulated garlic and herbs and brush or drizzle on the bread slices.
 Bake at 350°F for approximately 15-20 minutes, turning over once, until golden brown.